24 Things to Never Say to Someone With Coronavirus

 "Let me give you some medical advice"

 Unless you have a medical accreditation after your name, please refrain from giving others medical advice.
 Other than urging them to see a professional, any medical advice you give somebody could be hazardous to their health.
-Would you really want to feel responsible if you told them to take a specific supplement, and it severely counteracted with another medication they were already taking?
-Nope.
-So just keep your mouth shut.

 "You should try exercising"